 Desert willow blooms on new growth, not old wood.
 That means branches that formed last year will leaf out in spring, but they won’t flower.
 The blooms come from fresh growth that emerges after pruning.

 If you want a desert willow covered in flowers, prune during winter dormancy, when the tree is leafless.
-Cutting back then encourages strong new growth in spring, which leads directly to more blooms.
+Cutting back then encourages strong new growth in spring, which leads to more blooms.

 Shrub or tree?
 You get to choose.